Catherine-Bacon/Language_Stream/README.md

 # Language_Stream
 Smart subtitle generator built for binge watchers and language learners.

-- Translates subtiles so you don't miss out because subtitles aren't avaialable in your language
+- Translates subtiles so you don't miss out if your language is unavailable
-- Dual language mode for language learners, with colour coding to highlight word-for-word translation or grammar
+- Dual language mode for language learners, with colour coding to highlight word-for-word translation
 - Customisable styles to suit your own preferences
-- Works with Netflix
+- Works with Netflix, YouTube, Disney+ and Prime Video